sam16222/sparkv2/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ## Overview
-Currently, two gestures are recognized by the software.
-By including additional gestures, the software can be even more handsfree!
 A clear and concise description of what the problem is.
 Ex.
 We should do this because...

 ## Implementation Ideas